albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

 | `public`        | Anywhere        |
 | (no modifier)   | same package    |

+Note that inner classes are class members and thus do not make use of the above table.
+Inner classes use the table shown in the [following section](#class-members-access-modifiers-table).

 ### Class Members Access Modifiers Table

 | Access Modifier | From Same Class | From Same Package | From Subclass | From Anywhere |